SwanHubX/SwanLab-Docs/en/guide_cloud/self_host/docker-deploy.md

 ## 2. One-Click Installation

+> If you are using Windows, please enable WSL2 for installation.

 The default installation script is located at `docker/install.sh`.
 Execute it to install all required containers and perform initial configurations.

 ```bash